modypy/modypy/docs/guide/03_planet_orbit.rst

     from modypy.model import System, State
     from modypy.simulation import Simulator, SimulationResult

-We will need ``numpy.linalg`` to determine the norm of the position vector.
+We will need :mod:`numpy.linalg` to determine the norm of the position vector.

 Following that we will define the system parameters and the initial states: